TEAM MEMBERS

 Juli loves animals and nature and finds both to be her happy place.
 Her hobbies include foraging, gardening with a not-so-green thumb, rock hounding, beach walking, reading, and writing.

-Lea-Ann Julian - Office Administrator & Coordinator
+Lea-Ann Julian (she/her) - Co-Director & Office Administrator/Coordinator

 [email protected]